a-tsygankov/API-AccountPayable/README.md

 ### Testing

+Unit tests for each layer to ensure functionality and data integrity.
+Integration tests to validate interactions between layers.
+End-to-end tests using Swagger UI to simulate user interactions.

 ### Assumptions
 - Authentication/authorization: system-wide, build-in MS or placeholder for JWT token
 - Idempotency (*ask Mike*): one of the operation (bill creation) is vulnarable to repeatition.
 Not critical for vendor operations or payments.
 Can be solve by using system-wide service/framework or implemented by persisting form id and checking it.
 - Performance (*ask Mike*): rudimental caching of vendors
+- Completeness of API (*ask Mike*): some entities like Vendor need to have full CRUD implementation but this is probabaly out of scope here
 - Security: all operations must be logged to persisted storage (Kafka, EVentStoreDB)
 - Concurrent changes conflicts (*ask MIke*): every entity might have an updateCounter field which increments on modifications.
 This will allow to resolve issues with concurrent changes by comparing updateCount of current object with modification.
 - Marking bill as paid and processing payment (*ask Mike*): considered as separate operations.
 I.e, bill can be splitted and paid by two different methods.
 This approach requires extra validation when marking bill as paid.